 Concrete is the most used substance on earth after water and has a substantial environmental footprint.
 Portland cement, which is used to bind concrete together, accounts for a tremendous 5% of total global carbon emissions.
 Each ton of Portland cement produced releases an equivalent ton of CO2 into the atmosphere.
 Global demand for concrete continues to grow and accordingly action to reduce its environmental impact must be taken.

 CO2 is released from the production of cement in three places: de-carbonization of limestone, kiln fuel combustion, and transportation.
-Emissions can be lowered by replacing fossil-fuels with renewable energy for transportation and heating kilns.
-Also, reducing the amount of clinker, the binding agent, which usually makes up 75% of cement.
-There are currently no commercially viable processes to recycle cement paste; however, sand and gravel can be extracted from concrete and reused which lowers total energy consumption by up to 80%.
+Emissions can be lowered by replacing fossil-fuels with renewable energy for heating kilns and transportation.
+Reducing the amount of clinker, the binding agent, which usually makes up 75% of cement will similarly reduce emissions.
+There are currently no commercially viable processes to recycle cement paste, the mixture of water and clinker which is created in the cement-making process.
 Builders must use concrete sparingly and research the various lower-carbon concrete options available today.

 Fly ash and slag are both used to improve the carbon footprint of concrete.
 Fly ash is the mineral residue which results from the combustion of coal in power plants.
 When reacted with calcium hydroxide, cementitious compounds result.
 These compounds can be used to replace up to 50% of Portland cement in concrete.
 Slag is another byproduct which can be used in concrete to lower the amount of Portland cement necessary.
 It consists of the impurities separated from molten metal when metal ore is exposed to high temperatures.
 Upon reaction with water, slag develops cementitious properties.
 The use of slag and fly ash reduces waste sent to landfills and decreases usage of Portland cement.